2023 Solar Incentives Guide for Artesia, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC covers solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-You can receive this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum claim amount.
+The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum amount you can claim.

 In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-Now, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
-This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Artesia solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Artesia solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives